How well do you know your ideal customer?

 - Gender: What is the most likely gender of this customer?

 - Interests: What interests and hobbies are relevant to your product?

 - Education: What is the education level of this persona?
 If relevant, what did they study in school?

-- Job title: What’s their field of work and what types of job titles do they carry?
+- Job title: What’s their field of work, and what job titles do they have?

-- Income: What is the income range and purchasing power of this buyer persona?
+- Income: What is the income range and purchasing power of this persona?